dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 ### Rule description

-'{0}' will throw for assemblies embedded in a single-file app.
+'{0}' will throw for assemblies embedded in a single-file app